Patternslib/Patterns-site/_posts/Documentation/2014-06-20-creating-a-pattern.md

 ---
 layout: documentation
-title: Creating a new pattern
+title: "Creating a new pattern"
 section: dev
 ---